andreasonny83/transfer-now/README.md

     $ transfer-now get <file_short_name>

   Options
-    --targetDir, -t   The directory where you want to save the file (only available when using 'transfer-now get') --silent, -s      Don't produce any output
+    --targetDir, -t         The directory where you want to save the file (only available when using 'transfer-now get') --targetFilename, -n    The filename by which you want to save the file.
+Original file extension is preserved (only available when using 'transfer-now get')
+    --silent, -s            Don't produce any output

   Examples
     $ transfer-now put ./README.md
     $ transfer-now put ./README.md --silent
     $ transfer-now get daily_tomato_orangutan -t ./tmp
+    $ transfer-now get daily_tomato_orangutan -n tomato
 ```

 # Installation